 The various types of authentication that can be used in Magento 2 are as follows:

 - Token-based authentication

-In this type of authentication username and password is provided to establish the initial connection and to receive the token which is used for subsequent requests.
-The token can be used till it is expired.
+In this type of authentication username and password are provided to establish the initial connection and to receive a token used for subsequent requests.
+The token can be used until it expires.

 - OAuth-based authentication

 With the help of OAuth-based authentication, 3rd party applications can gain access to resources approved by the resource owners.

 This is probably the simplest type of authentication of all the mentioned ones.
 In session-based authentication, the API framework makes use of a user’s current session to authorize the access for the requested resource.